pwbryant/supermeals/NOEL_README.md

 macrobatics.xyz.
 Use **username: vip**, and **password: vippass** to access the site.

 # Caveat
+I consider the site a Minimum Viable Product.
+As such, there are still a lot of loose ends.
+The sytling,
-This is a personal project spannig over 2 years of on / off dev.
-This means there are things needing refactoring,
+for example, is very much unfinished.
+This also means there are things needing refactoring,
-some model changes (Ingredients Model has redundant field in it for example), functions to simplify, more documentation etc.
+some model changes (Ingredients Model has redundant field in it for example), more documentation etc.
 If you are curious about certain design decisions (or lack thereof) I would love to discuss them in more detail.
-The current site is what I would consider an MVP.

 # Project Purpose
 The idea behind this project was to allow a user to create meals that fit their nutritional goals,